Bridgewater State Hospital: History

 In 1967, a legislative committee investigated allegations of "cruel, inhuman, and barbarous treatment".
 Witnesses were able to describe problems with the water and sewage systems, and insufficient medical, kitchen, and recreational facilities.
 As a result, in 1972, John Boone, the Massachusetts Commissioner of Corrections, closed the segregation unit at Bridgewater State Hospital because it required maintenance.
 Bridgewater's facilities were not suitable for the standard means of health and living.
 Also, 90-year-old cell blocks did not have any toilets.
 Boone closed the Departmental Segregation Unit at Bridgewater to hold hearings for the 16 inmates who had been transferred out of Norfolk.

 Albert DeSalvo, who confessed to being the Boston Strangler, was an inmate at Bridgewater in 1967.
 He briefly escaped and was transferred to the maximum-security prison at Walpole.

-At one time at Bridgewater State Hospital, many of the inmates were there long after their sentences were complete.
+At one time at Bridgewater State Hospital, a number of the inmates were there long after their sentences were complete.
 In 1968, over 250 cases of forgotten men at Bridgewater were reviewed.
 Some inmates were at Bridgewater over 25 years.
 Some inmates were transferred to Bridgewater from other jails and prison facilities and kept at Bridgewater for much longer than their sentences required.

 In September 2016, Governor Charlie Baker announced the hospital will be moving away from a historical prison model and toward a more clinical approach to the treatment of the mentally ill.
 According to the plan, every inmate will receive an individualized plan of treatment within 10 days of admission to the facility.
 Inmates who are on psychiatric medications would be seen by a psychiatrist on a timely basis and the facility would move to electronic health records.